astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/Source.md

     >>> old_pop = Gaussian2DKernel(128).array[::3,:]
 	>>> m0v_spec = SED()

-For the star forming regions we can create a random distribution of elliptical Gaussians
+To illustrate (very crudely) the star forming regions we can create a random distribution of elliptical Gaussians using the `astropy` function `Gasussian2DKernel`: